osmbe/website/en/_posts/motm/2017-08-18-gaurav-thapa.md

 ![Pokhara on cyclemap by Andy Allen](https://photos.smugmug.com/OSM/Screenshots/Mapper-in-the-Spotlight/Gaurav-Thapa/i-ZBTjdFj/0/1bf8e253/X3/Screen%20Shot%202017-08-18%20at%2021.10.35-X3.png)
 ## Do you have contact with other mappers?
 Yes, over the past one year I have had a chance to meet several mappers in person and also connect digitally with mapping stars!
-One person I haven’t met is Pascal Neis, as everyone uses the tool he/she created I would like to thank her/him in person.
+One person I haven't met is Pascal Neis, as everyone uses the tool he/she created I would like to thank her/him in person.
 I am also on the planning team for 2017 State of the Map Asia conference (http://stateofthemap.asia/) being held this year from 23-24 of September in Kathmandu, Nepal and hope to meet a lot of mappers from around the world in person.

 ## Do you use OpenStreetMap yourself?
 How?